Shivanshu-sg/CalTracker-Project/README.md

 ## Languages Used
 - HTML and CSS for frontend.
-- Python for backend (flask library)
+- Javascript for the Processsing

 That is all for any other query don't hesitate to ask us, thank you for reading till the end.